Enyu/DependencyInjection/README.md

 This solution includes basic implementation of StructureMap and Ninject.

+The WebApiContrib.IoC.Ninject lib is the encapsulation for Ninject resolver.
 ## Getting Started

-### 1. The WebApiContrib.IoC.Ninject lib is the encapsulation for Ninject resolver.
-      In package Manager Console:
+### 1.Install WebApiContrib.Ioc.Ninject in package Manager Console:
    ```
    Install-Package WebApiContrib.IoC.Ninject
    ```

 ### 2 build one Kernel object like a IOC container